ShotaKiko/ShotaKiko/README.md

-# Hello folks! 👋
+# Hey there! 👋

-My name is Shota Kikozashvili and I'm a Full Stack Web developer.
-Currently working at Lambda School as a Team Lead.
+My name is Shota Kikozashvili and I'm a Full Stack Web developer. <br>I love to tinker and build cool things that aim to solve real world problems :hammer: :earth_americas:
+<br><br>Currently working at as a Team Lead at Lambda School. :school:
-<br>You can find some of my projects at [shotakiko.com](https://shotakiko.com/)
+<br>You can find some of my projects at [shotakiko.com](https://shotakiko.com/) :computer:

 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/Code-JavaScript-informational?style=flat&logo=javascript&logoColor=white&color=F7DF1E)